itsatefe/MazeSolver/README.md

-Simple Maze solver unsing java with priority configuration
+Simple Maze solver implemented in java with priority configuration